drewburlingame/Jira2AzureDevOps/README.md

 #### Export from Jira

+Commands located under command: `export`

+Export issues by project or id.
 Exported data is cached to the working directory _(see more below)_ which can be archived.
 If in a month it's discovered other fields need to be imported or additional issues need to be imported, the code or mapping files can be modified and the process can be run again.
 You don't have to "get it right" the first time.
 This iterative import makes it easier to get data in the system quickly and update later if/as needed.

 #### Import to Azure DevOps

-Import Work Items.
+Commands located under command: `import`

+Import issues by project or by id.
 An export does not have to be completed first.
 When an Import queries directly from Jira, an export occurs as a by-product of the caching.

+#### Reports for Jira data

+Commands located under command: `report`

 TODO:
 * describe mapping files